Bombing of Dublin in World War II: Strafing of Blackrock Island

-On 20 August 1940, six days before the bombing of Campile, a German bomber strafed Blackrock Island off the coast of Mayo damaging the several lantern panes and the roof of the Lighthouse.
+On 20 August 1940, six days before the bombing of Campile, a German bomber strafed Blackrock Island off the coast of Mayo damaging several lantern panes and the roof of the Lighthouse.

-The Dublin bombings
+Bombings

 Terenure

 Around 10 am on 2 January 1941, two bombs were dropped in Rathdown Park, Terenure.
 The first bomb landed on soft ground behind the houses at the corner of Rathdown Park and Rathfarnham Road, creating a large crater but causing little other damage.
 The second landed behind the houses at 25 and 27 Rathdown Park, destroying both and damaging many neighbouring homes.
 Two other bombs were dropped on the corner of Lavarna Grove and Fortfield Road, close to the Kimmage Crossroads (KCR).
 Lavarna Grove was still under construction so the bomb fell on undeveloped ground, resulting in little damage, a single person injured and no loss of life.

 Donore Terrace

 Just before 4 am on the morning of 3 January 1941, a bomb fell at the rear of the houses located at 91 and 93 Donore Terrace in the South Circular Road area of Dublin.
 Three houses were destroyed and approximately fifty others damaged.
 Donore Presbyterian Church, the attached school and the Jewish Synagogue in Donore were also damaged.
 20 people were injured, but there was no loss of life.